paulrobello/parllama/README.md

 * PARLLAMA_THEME_MODE - Used to set --theme-mode
 * OLLAMA_URL - Used to set --ollama-url
 * PARLLAMA_AUTO_NAME_SESSION - Set to 0 or 1 to disable / enable session auto naming using LLM
+* PARLLAMA_VAULT_KEY - When set, unlocks the encrypted secrets vault automatically at startup (see [Secrets Vault](#secrets-vault) below)

+For the full list of adjustable `settings.json` keys, their types, and defaults, see the [Configuration Reference](docs/reference/configuration.md).

+### Secrets Vault

+PAR LLAMA includes an encrypted secrets vault (`src/parllama/secrets_manager.py`) for storing sensitive values (such as provider API keys) separately from plaintext `settings.json`.
+It derives an encryption key from a password using PBKDF2-HMAC-SHA256, then encrypts/decrypts stored secrets with AES-GCM.
+The vault stays locked until unlocked with the correct password.

+* Set `PARLLAMA_VAULT_KEY` in your environment to have the vault unlock automatically on startup.
+* The vault file uses restrictive `0600` permissions on POSIX systems.

+**Note:** The in-app "Secrets" tab UI (`SecretsView`) is currently disabled/in-progress — its `TabPane` is commented out in `src/parllama/screens/main_screen.py`.
+The vault's manager and encryption logic exist and are used programmatically, but there is currently no UI screen for managing secrets interactively.

 ## Running PAR_LLAMA